House GOP leader to meet with Capitol officer hurt on Jan. 6 - WTMJ

 WASHINGTON (AP) — A police officer who was injured in the Jan.
 6 Capitol insurrection and has pushed for an independent commission to investigate the attack will meet with House Republican leader Kevin McCarthy on Friday, according to two people familiar with the meeting.

 Officer Michael Fanone has said for weeks that he wanted to meet with McCarthy, who has opposed a commission and remained loyal to former President Donald Trump.
-It was a violent mob of Trump’s supporters that attacked the Capitol and interrupted the certification of President Joe Biden’s victory after the former president told them to “fight like hell” to overturn his defeat.
+It was a violent mob of Trump’s supporters that attacked the Capitol and interrupted the certification of Joe Biden’s presidential election victory after Trump told them to “fight like hell” to overturn his defeat.

 The meeting comes after House Speaker Nancy Pelosi announced Thursday that she is creating a special committee to investigate the attack.
 She said a partisan-led probe was the only option left after Senate Republicans blocked legislation to form a bipartisan commission.